-The oxygen sensor can be calibrated by itself using a voltmeter, to measure the sensor outputs, and a power supply, to provide power to the sensor.
+The oxygen sensor can be calibrated by itself using a voltmeter to measure the sensor outputs, and a power supply to provide power to the sensor.
 Alternatively, the CTD system can be used to provide power to and acquire data from the oxygen sensor.
 In this method, SEASOFT can be used to display real-time data from the instrument, including oxygen concentration.

 If the oxygen sensor is on a CTD system with a pump, it is recommended that the entire CTD be submerged in the bath, but not powered, for at least one hour prior to the calibration.
 Supply power to the CTD, oxygen sensor, and pump for 15 minutes prior to the calibration.
-The oxygen sensor power must not be interrupted for 15 minutes prior to the calibration, so that full polarization and equilibration can be established.
+The oxygen sensor power must not be interrupted for 15 minutes prior to the calibration and equilibration can be established.

-SBE 19 SEACAT Profilers with an optional pump, SBE 19 plus SEACAT Profilers, and SBE 25 SEALOGGER CTDs have adjustable pump start frequencies which should be set to zero using the SEATERM terminal program, to ensure that the pump will start in fresh water.
-Use the following command to set the pump start frequency:
+SBE 19 SEACAT Profilers with an optional pump, SBE 19plus SEACAT Profilers, and SBE 25 SEALOGGER CTDs have adjustable pump start frequencies that should be set to zero using the SEATERM terminal program, to ensure that the pump will start in fresh water.
+Use one of the following commands to set the pump start frequency:

-- SBE 19 -- SP command
+- SBE 19 -- SP

-- SBE 19plus -- MINCONDFREQ=x command
+- SBE 19plus -- MinCondFreq=

-- SBE 25 -- CC command
+- SBE 25 -- CC